chaosmail/chaosmail.github.com/_posts/2014-07-15-blogging-with-jekyll.md

 date:   2014-07-15 17:30:00
 categories: github
 tags: github jekyll markdown
+comments: true
 ---

-Jekyll is a simple, blogaware static page-generator written in Ruby.
+[Jekyll][jekyll-docs] is a simple, blogaware static page-generator written in Ruby.
 In this blogpost I will discuss how to use Jekyll to blog directly from a Github repository.
 The advantages are obvious: we don't need to host the blog on a paid webhoster, we don't need to administrate a database, we can use a beautiful markup parser like [markdown][markdown-specs] to write and format blogposts and pushes are automatically published to the personal Github user page [http://chaosmail.github.io](http://chaosmail.github.io).

 ## Setup